dameonc13/Weather-Dashboard/README.md

 # Weather-Dashboard

-With this application you will be able to get latest weather for any city in United States
+With this application you will be able to get the latest weather for any city in the United States